postcss/autoprefixer/README.md

 If Autoprefixer doesn’t add prefixes to your CSS, check if they’re still required on [Can I Use].

-There is [list with all supported] properties, values and selectors in wiki.
+There is a [list with all supported] properties, values, and selectors in the wiki.

 [list with all supported]: https://github.com/postcss/autoprefixer/wiki/support-list
 [Can I Use]:               http://caniuse.com/

 #### Why Autoprefixer uses unprefixed properties in `@-webkit-keyframes`?

-Browser teams can remove some prefix before other.
+Browser teams can remove some prefixes before others.
 So we try to use all combinations of prefixed/unprefixed values.

 #### How to work with legacy `-webkit-` only code?

 Autoprefixer needs unprefixed property to add prefixes.
-So if you wrote only `-webkit-gradient` without W3C’s `gradient`, Autoprefixer will not add other prefixes.
+So if you only wrote `-webkit-gradient` without W3C’s `gradient`, Autoprefixer will not add other prefixes.

 But [PostCSS] has a plugins to convert CSS to unprefixed state.